hashplatform/HASH/README.md

 The Travis CI system makes sure that every pull request is built for Windows and Linux, OS X, and that unit and sanity tests are automatically run.

-### Manual Quality Assurance (QA) Testing

-Changes should be tested by somebody other than the developer who wrote the code.
-This is especially important for large or high-risk changes.
-It is useful to add a test plan to the pull request description if testing the changes is
-<<<<<<< HEAD
 not straightforward.
 =======
 not straightforward.# HASH